Until It does…

 I certainly didn’t.
 When it did, I didn’t fully understand what it truly meant.
-Hearing the words “you have cancer” is an experience that can’t be appreciated through someone else’s words.
-Although the terms used to frame the feelings are all very, very similar: “I stopped listening,” “It felt like a punch in the gut,” “the world stopped.”
+Hearing “you have cancer” is an experience that can’t be appreciated through someone else’s words.
+Although the terms used to frame the feelings are all very, very similar: “I stopped listening,” “It felt like a punch in the gut,” and “the world stopped.”
 All of those (and more) are true.
-Then for others, it’s a whole nother level of nightmare.
-It may not come for years, it may never come at all.
+Then for others, it’s a whole other level of nightmare.
+It may not come for years; it may never come at all.
 I, however, unknowingly woke up one hot August morning in 2013 and became one of the 6-10% that find themselves in that unholy nightmare of Metastatic Breast Cancer.

-The median lifespan for Metastatic Breast Cancer (MBC) is still currently 18-36 months.
+The median lifespan for Metastatic Breast Cancer (MBC) is 18-36 months.
 There have been many new advances in medications for specific genetic mutations and pathologies, but there is still a very long way to go.
-42,690 men and women are expected to die in 2020 from Metastatic Breast Cancer.
+43,780 men and women in the United States are expected to die in 2022 from Metastatic Breast Cancer1.
+That’s 120 people EVERY DAY.
 In comparison, 40,566 women died from MBC in 1989.

 Or drop me a line and ask!